Nurtch/rubix/README.md

 # Rubix

 ### What is Rubix?
-Python library that makes it easy to perform common DevOps operations inside Jupyter Notebooks.
-Some examples of common operations include plot Cloudwatch metrics, rollback your app on ECS/kubernetes cluster.
+A Python library to perform common DevOps operations inside Jupyter Notebooks.
+E.g. Plot Cloudwatch metrics, rollback your app on ECS/kubernetes cluster.

 ### When to use it?
-It's useful for writing incident runbooks/playbooks.
-Steps that on-call needs to perform are written as instructions accompanied with executable code.
+It's most useful for writing incident runbooks/playbooks.
+On-call can read instructions & execute steps right from the Jupyter Notebook.
+I wrote about it in the blog [here](https://hackernoon.com/simplify-devops-with-jupyter-notebook-c700fb6b503c).

 ### Why Jupyter Notebook?
-  - Jupyter allows interleaving instructions and code.
+  - Jupyter allows interleaving instructions and executable code.
 Ideal for quick incident response.
   - Rich HTML output makes it easy to plot graphs, show deployment status etc.
-  - Low friction edit/view/execute notebooks in a browser.
+  - Low friction way to edit/view/execute notebooks in a browser.

 # Live In Action
-Checkout this 1-minute debugging session to see how Rubix helped root cause API latency.
+Checkout this 1-minute debugging session to see how Rubix helped root cause API latency issue.

 [![Demo Video](https://uploads-ssl.webflow.com/5adf07174a787c7249ade79f/5b0cfeb0db589c364b44ee72_Video_Thumbnail_2.png)](https://www.youtube.com/watch?v=vvLXSAHCGF8&rel=0&autoplay=0 "API Latency Demo")

 # Documentation